 As an official classified UNESCO World Heritage Site as well as being a Site d’Exception en Languedoc, “Les Neuf Écluses de Fonseranes” is one of Béziers’ top places to visit.
-Pierre-Paul Riquet created this architectural highlight of the Canal du Midi, which shows an ingenious water staircase of nine locks.
-In 2017, the locks and surroundings got renovated entirely to their former glory.
-With great success, I can easily spend half a day here!
+This architectural highlight of the Canal du Midi, created by Pierre-Paul Riquet, is an ingenious water staircase made up of nine locks.
+In 2017, the locks and their surroundings were entirely renovated to their former glory.
+With great success; I can easily spend half a day here!

 Le Coche d’Eau

 Since Pierre-Paul Riquet was born in Béziers, the Bitterois are incredibly proud of the inventor of the Canal du Midi.
 I recommend seeing the immersive show at the visitor centre before you visit the Nine Locks of Fonseranes.
-This informative film is beautifully designed with the newest technology, using surrounding screens, and explains the history of the Canal du Midi and the nine locks in 14 minutes.
-The visitor centre is a good starting point anyway.
-Situated in the former inn “Le Coche d’Eau”, this was the place where sailors and horses regained their energy before towing the boats up and down the locks.
+This informative film, beautifully designed with the newest technology, uses surround screens and explains the history of the Canal du Midi and the nine locks in 14 minutes.
+The visitor centre is a good starting point regardless, and houses in the former inn “Le Coche d’Eau”.
+This was the place where sailors and horses regained their energy before towing the boats up and down the locks.

-The history of the Canal du Midi starts in 1666 when King Louis XIV signs a decree to officially authorise building a canal linking the Mediterranean Sea to the Atlantic one.
-Although many attempts have been made to create a connection between the two coasts, it is the visionary Pierre-Paul Riquet who succeeds.
+The history of the Canal du Midi started in 1666 when King Louis XIV signed a decree to officially authorise building a canal linking the Mediterranean Sea to the Atlantic.
+Although many attempts had been made to create a connection between the two coasts, it is the visionary Pierre-Paul Riquet who succeeded.
 The Nine Locks of Fonseranes were built to overcome the difference in height of 48 meters with the Garonne river.
 Altogether, this masterpiece of engineering took up the rest of Riquet’s life.
-He put in all of his knowledge, love and money and died penniless in 1680, eight months before the Canal du Midi was completed.
+He put all of his knowledge, love and money into the project and died penniless in 1680, eight months before the Canal du Midi was completed.